Challenges will take place on Friday, April 3.

 Awais Mansoor: email@example.com

-Challenge 5: Diabetic Retinopathy Assessment Grading and Diagnosis
+Challenge 5: Diabetic Retinopathy Assessment Grading and Diagnosis (AM Session)

 Abstract: Automated machine learning can facilitate the early diagnosis and timely treatment of diabetic retinopathy.
 Following the 1st Diabetic Retinopathy: Segmentation and Grading Challenge held with ISBI in 2018, we would like to promote the progress further through 2nd challenge using a new dataset, Deep Diabetic Retinopathy Image Dataset (DeepDRiD).
 The challenge is subdivided into three tasks as follows: